-Here are photos taken by Chris Jordan’s photo students who have been photographing the artists and interviewing them during their Interim course in the Black Belt of Alabama, the Black Belt Artist Project.
+Here are photos taken by Christopher Jordan’s photo students who have been photographing the artists and interviewing them during their Interim course in the Black Belt of Alabama, the Black Belt Artist Project.
 We’ll be adding to them each day of their trip.
 Follow them on Instagram @ua_blackbeltproject or #blackbeltartistsproject.

 Students practice portrait photos on Dr. Lucy Curzon in her Garland Hall office.

 Students practice portrait photos on Associate Professor Bill Dooley in his Woods Hall studio.

 Associate Professor Christopher Jordan and students load photographic equipment into the car before their trip to their home base in Wilcox County, Ala.

 Black Belt Artist Project members are ready to roll.
 From left to right is: Gordon MacNeil, Maddy O’Connor, Sam MacDonald, Aleiah Briggs, Kasandra Boor, and Christopher Jordan.
 Not pictured, Sarah Cheshire.

 After settling into their home away from home in Possum Bend, photography students Sam MacDonald, Aleiah Briggs, Maddy O’Connor, Kasandra Boor and Gordon MacNeil along with Professor Christopher Jordan go straight to work.
 With the help of artist Daniel Warren, they were able to learn how to conduct interviews from in front of and behind the camera before they begin official work for the Black Belt Project tomorrow.